microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 The flat, black colored line should appear directly beneath the colored line.
 The block line measures the micro:bit acceleration.

-Run the acceleration experiment by moving the actual micro:bit and observe the changes in the black line.
+Run the acceleration experiment by vigarously moving the plate in any direction or move the object below the micro:bit (such as a table).

+Every time the micro:bit moves in any direction,  you generate data points that can be reviewed in Excel later.
+The more attempts to move the micro:bit, the more data to be reviewed in Excel.

 ![](/static/mb/lessons/seismograph5.png)

+## 4.

+Please find seismogrph experiement obervations:

 First, notice that moving the micro:bit in any direction, you will change the acceleration value, which is being displayed as the same color as the micro:bit.
 By moving the micro:bit, there is a changing acceleration value.

 ![](/static/mb/lessons/seismograph7.png)